JonasDegruytere/Capstone-project/meditation_user_stories.md

 Display a logo in the top-left corner and a settings icon in the top-right corner for navigation.
 Story Points: 1

+**Analytics and Stats screen**
+As a user, I want to view an overview of my data on the home screen so that I can monitor my progress at a glance.
+Acceptance Criteria:
+The page displays meditation time, favorites, meditations completed, etc intake on the analytics screen.
+Story Points: 5

 **About section**
 As a user, I want an “About” section for each exercise, so that I can understand its benefits and purpose.
 Acceptance Criteria: